 Unakho Centre for the Differently Abled

-The objective of the Unakho Centre is to enable differently abled people to make a meaningful contribution to their community.
-Two strategies are employed in achieving this objective; firstly the Centre will provide care and developmental therapy to differently abled persons and secondly the community will be educated on living with and caring for differently abled people.
+The objective of the Unakho Centre is to enable differently-abled people to make a meaningful contribution to their community.
+Two strategies are employed in achieving this objective; firstly, the Centre will provide care and developmental therapy to differently abled persons and secondly the families will be equipped and educated, to better take care of their differently abled children.

 Once the wheelchairs were distributed, more needs became apparent and we expanded on assistance given to include crutches, sheepskin for wheelchairs, canes etc. As we engaged with the community we quickly realized that support in the form of these helpmeets is not sufficient.
 The adults and children that face the daily challenges of physical disability need therapy, stimulation and individual attention.

 In dealing with these realities the Wheelchair Project took hands with the Disability Forum in Kayamandi to head up a centre for the disabled in Kayamandi.
 At this centre the wheelchair bound people can connect and take part in meaningful activities.

 In response a crèche for differently abled children was started in 2009.
 Currently we have 12 children, all with different disabilities.
 Our teacher, Cynthia Memani, follows a special programme with each child.

 We partnered with Senecio who drew up specialised programmes for each child. (www.senecio.org.za)